 ERCOT produces a comparison file with inconsistencies between the newly produced MOD case with an effective date of the TP pull date and the new TP case.

 ERCOT shall upload and commit the comparison file to MOD which synchronizes MOD with NMMS.

+ERCOT shall submit a PMCR to remove temporary configurations created by any RAS or CMP

 ERCOT shall update all SODGs with the latest information from NMMS.